Task-Aware Low-Light Enhancement for Robotics [GitHub]

 live streaming, and video conferencing.
 It ensures that video data is transmitted efficiently and smoothly, maintaining high visual

 quality while adapting to varying network conditions and content complexity.
-In this work, we developed a frame-level
+In this work, I developed a frame-level

 video rate control algorithm for NETINT Technologies's next-generation